On-Page Optimization: The Complete Checklist 2026

 - Web design Vienna

-Step 3: Content gap analysis
+Step 3: Content Gap Analysis

-Check which sub-topics you already cover and where gaps exist.
-Create a content plan for missing cluster pages.
+Check which subtopics you already cover and where gaps exist.
+Create aContent planfor missing cluster pages.

-Step 4: Implement linking structure
+Step 4: Implement the linking structure

-- Each cluster page links at least once to the pillar page
+- Each cluster page links to the pillar page at least once.

-- The pillar page links to all cluster pages
+- The pillar page links to all cluster pages.

-- Related cluster pages link to each other
+- Related cluster pages link to each other.

-- Anchor texts are descriptive and varied (not always the same keyword text)
+- Anchor texts aredescriptive and varied(not always the same keyword text)

-In addition to the main keyword, also use semantically related terms (LSI keywords).
-Google expects an article about "on-page optimization" to also contain terms like:
+In addition to the main keyword, also usesemantically related terms(LSI keywords).
+Google also expects terms like these to be included in an article about "on-page optimization":

 - Meta tags, title tag, H1 heading